HomeMy WebLinkAbout220215 OPEN MinutesWashington County

 The Commissioners reached a consensus to proceed with a public hearing on the matter.

-Vice-President Baker advised the Board that he will not be present for the duration of the Closed Session Meeting.
+Vice -President Baker advised the Board that he will not be present for the duration of the Closed

 CLOSED SESSION